Economy of Kollam: Clam fishery

-Kollam's clam fishery is now world-famous, being the only Marine Stewardship Council (MSC)-certified fishery in India; the Marine Stewardship Council is an international non-profit organization set up to help transform the seafood market into a sustainable endeavor.
+Kollam's clam fishery is known for being the only Marine Stewardship Council (MSC)-certified fishery in India, an international non-profit organization set up to help transform the seafood market into a sustainable endeavor.

 Ashtamudi Lake in Kollam, a Ramsar wetland of international importance and the second largest estuarine system in Kerala, is the major source of the clam used in this fishery.
 It has extensive mangrove habitats harboring approximately 90 species of fish and 10 species of clams, with the clam fishery in the city remaining initiated in 1981.
 It supports the livelihood of around 3,000 fishermen involved in the collecting, cleaning, processing and trading of clams.

 80% of India's export-quality clams come from Kollam.
 The growth of Ashtamudi’s commercial fishery was driven by demand from Vietnam, Thailand and Malaysia in the 1980s and 90s.
 By 1991, the catch peaked at 10,000 tonnes a year, but declined by 50 percent in 1993 due to overfishing.
 Today, An average of 10,000 tonnes of clam fishing per year occurs within proximity to the city.

 Apart from this, the main fishing areas of the city, like Sakthikulangara, Neendakara and Tangasseri, have emerged as the main source of lanternfish, a rich source of Omega-3 fatty acid.
 About 50 to 60 tonnes of Lanternfish are caught at the Sakthikulangara fishing harbor every day, sold at Rs.16/kg.
 This provides approximately Rs.50,000 per fishing trip for an individual boat.
 This fish is exclusively traded from the Sakthikulangara harbor within the Kerala state.